opnsense/docs/source/manual/settingsmenu.rst

     A reconfigure doesn't always apply the new tls settings instantly, if that's not the case best stop and start syslog in OPNsense (using the gui).

+To activate any changed settings use the "Apply" button below.

+To clear all the logs on the system use the "Reset Log Files" button.